qoherent/ria-hub-docs/docs/content/Help/faq.md

 following things:

 - On the client:
-  - Ensure the public and private ssh keys are added to the correct Gitea user.
+  - Ensure the public and private ssh keys are added to the correct RIA Hub user.
   - Make sure there are no issues in the remote url.
 In particular, ensure the name of the Git user (before the `@`) is spelled correctly.
   - Ensure public and private ssh keys are correct on client machine.